mindsdb/mindsdb/mindsdb/integrations/handlers/slack_handler/README.md

     r.response as message
   FROM mindsdb_slack.channels as t
   JOIN mindsdb.slack_response_model as r
-  WHERE t.channel = '<channel-name>'
+  WHERE t.channel = '<channel-name>' AND message_created_at > '2023-07-11 04:57:44'
-  LIMIT 10;
+  LIMIT 3;
 )
-EVERY hour;
+EVERY minute;
 ~~~~

 Every minute, our model is going to look for the questions, and the model will generate the response and send the message to the channel.
-Model can send only two messages every minute.
+Model can send only three messages every minute.

 ## What's Next?